Select Department

 3. Now, before you hit record you’re going to want to double-check a few things.
 Firstly, you’ll want to make sure your input device is set for your record player or USB port.

 4. It’s also a good idea to test play your record and check the levels before you record.
 You’ll want to make sure that it’s not going into the red zone or clipping to ensure you get the best sound quality.
 If it is, then turn down the volume or gain knob on your turntable until it’s sitting at a nice spot.
-Otherwise, you’re going to get some unwanted distortion and you’re not going to get anywhere near the quality sound that is achievable.
+Otherwise, you’re going to get some unwanted distortion and you’re not going to get anywhere near the sound quality that is achievable or wanted in your recording.

-6. Then, to save your track as an MP3, just hit File > Export to MP3.
+6. Then, to save your recording track as an MP3 audio file, just hit File > Export to MP3.

 Editing Audio

 • By exporting to a file type such as WAV, you’re not going to get the compression you will on an MP3.
-So your files may sound slightly better, although you’ll have to sacrifice the small filesize in the meantime.
+So your audio files may sound slightly better, although you’ll have to sacrifice the small file size in the meantime.

-• MP3s optimize and compress file size.
+• MP3s optimise and compress the large file size.
 They also allow for storing ID3 tag info such as Artist, Title, Label, Track Number, Compose, Year, etc. Whereas WAV files do not allow for this.

 • When exporting to MP3, we recommend using 320 kbps for that DJ Quality.
 For more info on the best file types for DJs check out our blog post here.